iszczesniak/cpp/containers/index.md

 * With the containers use the standard algorithms, because your own algorithm implementations will most likely perform far worse.

+# Quiz

+* What are the prominent differences between container types?

+* Why can't we modify the set elements?

+* How does emplacement work?

 <!-- LocalWords: cbegin -->
 <!-- LocalWords: cend -->
 <!-- LocalWords: const -->